 Year End Tax Moves

 1. Run a preview.
-Before the end of the year run an estimate using the tax calculator or the Turbo Tax estimator.
+Before the end of the year run an estimate using Turbo Tax.
 If you wait until the new year, it’s often too late to go back and make changes.
 Start running projections now before the year end!
+We will also update our tax calculator shortly to help you with your projections.

 2. Bump up contributions to retirement plans.
 Contribute more to your 401k by the end of the year to reduce your taxable income and your tax bill.

-3. Take your losses.
+4. Take your losses.
 Did you lose money on your investments?
 If so, you might as well sell them and take the capital loss.
 Commonly referred to as tax loss harvesting, losses (that exceed gains) are capped at $3,000, but you can carry them forward into future tax years.
+To understand why you might do this, here are 3 Benefits of Tax Loss Harvesting.

-4. Take your gains.
+5. Take your gains.
 Once again, you can pay 0% long term capital gains if you are in the 10% or 15% tax bracket.
 If you are planning to sell, you might as well do it before year end if you fall in this tax bracket!
-In addition, with the new New 2013 Investment Tax, you may be better off paying the lower taxes on investments before year end.

-7. Use your flex spending money.
+9. Use your flex spending money.
 The use-it-or-lose it rule makes your money disappear if you don’t use it.
 Check your plan for the deadline to incur costs and submit reimbursement requests.
 If you don’t know what to spend your money on, see the list of ways to use all of your flex spending account.
-It’s also a good time to remember to enroll in your 2013 flexible spending account if you haven’t done so already.
-Be sure to review the new $2,500 2013 flex spending plan limits.
+It’s also a good time to remember to enroll in your 2018 flexible spending account if you haven’t done so already.
+The $2,650 flex spending plan limit will increase for 2018.

-13. Do an AMT analysis.
+14. Do an AMT analysis.
 If there’s a chance that you will be subject to AMT, analyze your deductions to see if you are better off waiting to make some of the above moves.
-Once AMT comes into play, some of the end of the year tax moves will have no tax benefit, but there are other ways to reduce your AMT liability.

 16. Fund your IRA.
 You have until the tax deadline to maximize your Roth IRA contributions.
 However, if you’re getting an end of year bonus, it might be a good time to stash it away!